Interbotix/ros_hros5/README.md

 # ros_hros5

 This is a work-in-progress version of a functioning ROS stack for the HR-OS5 robot.
-It's been composed of several open source projects and quite a bit of my time.
+It's been composed of several open source projects and a resonable amount of my time.
 I hope you find this useful.

 Current hardware configuration: